About to send your kid off to college?

 7 Things to Do During Your Teen’s Senior Year

 - Pay a professional photographer: Try for that one perfect set of family pictures that no amateur can capture.
-It seems like the kids are grown, that the need to document their gorgeous faces has lost its urgency as the transitions slow.
+It seems like the kids are grown, and the need to document their gorgeous faces has lost its urgency as the transitions slow.
 Wrong.
-That just-finished-childhood-not-quite-adult look is fleeting.
+That just-finished childhood-not-quite-adult look is fleeting.
 Get someone who knows what they are doing to capture it.

 - Talk about failure and tell them of your failings: Tell them why you failed and how you recovered and how for some period of time you thought you might not.
 We loom so largely in our children’s lives, as the people who once held superpowers.
 Let them know how those powers have often failed you as both an adult and a parent.